-I hope that nobody would argue that the cab licencing systems in most countries is in a good shape.
-The words you find more often by analyzing them are: closed market, no competition, untouchable, and so on.
+I hope that nobody would argue that the cab licensing systems in most countries is in a good shape.
+The words you find more often by analyzing them are: closed market, no competition, untouchable, price freeze, unfriendly, etc.

 So how do laws get changed?
 You can go for the slow road to change them from the inside, but while this sometimes work, most of the time for certain laws requires a forced change in status quo.
 Sometimes it’s a popular revolt, sometimes is a big shift in the leaders, sometimes… companies challenge them.

 This doesn’t always work well, for sure.
 It depends a lot on the company and their intent.
 It depends on how much the public cares or agrees.
 For example there are people that agree about oil companies lobbying for more freedom of action, because they feel oil is critical to the working of this society and they don’t feel the dangers are tangible.
-You can disagree with this as much as I do, but it’s a perspective, and in absolute terms from them being right to being wrong it’s just a matter of how many people believe in it.
+You can disagree with this as much as I do, but it’s a perspective which must be acknowledged, and in absolute terms from them being right to being wrong for the society it’s just a matter of how many people believe in it.

 So: disruptive business have the ability and are beneficial to the society in trying to change laws: the clash generated between the company, the institution and the public usually brings us a better law.

 To be clear: it’s not that these laws were formed just to create damage.
 These law were created to improve the situation from a previously worse one.
 They created a market.
 Government regulation here worked well, it’s just too slow: today, they can be improved.